Journey-West/DeltaVision/README.md

 ## 🎨 Themes & Customization

-DeltaVision comes with a variety of premium themes to match your preference:
+DeltaVision comes with multiple themes to match your preference:

 - **Nord** (Default) - A subtle arctic-inspired color scheme
 - **Tokyo Night** - Elegant dark blue theme inspired by Tokyo's nightscape
 - **Night Owl** - A deep blue theme optimized for nighttime coding
 - **Ayu Light** - A clean, light theme for daytime use
-- **Quiet Light** - A soft, low-contrast light theme
+- **Winter** - A cool, light theme with blue accents
-- **Monochrome** - A classic black and white theme
-- **Colorblind Friendly** - Designed for better accessibility
-- **Seasonal Themes** - Winter, Summer, and Autumn variants

 Change themes easily with the theme button in the top-right corner of the application.